Pywr-DRB/Pywr-DRB/docs/API_References/prep_input_data.md

 # `prep_input_data.py`

 This script is used to prepare all of the necessary inflow datasets used in Pywr-DRB.
-For more information on different inflow datasets, see the [Data Summary page.](../Supplemental/data_summary.md)
+For more information on different inflow datasets, see the [Inflow Scenarios page.](../Model/pywr_drb_inflow_scenarios.md)

 **Functions:**
 - `read_modeled_estimates()`